 Mystic Aquarium & Institute for ExplorationMystic

-Mystic Aquarium, one of America's leading aquariums, showcases the living collections, science and conservation work of Sea Research through exhibits, demonstrations and educational programs, emphasizing hands-on, interactive, live animal contact experiences for all ages.
-Hosting more than 750,000 visitors annually, the Aquarium is open year-round and is Connecticut's largest non-casino attraction.
+Mystic Aquarium, one of America's leading aquariums, showcases the living collections, science, and conservation work of Sea Research through exhibits, demonstrations and educational programs, emphasizing hands-on, interactive, live animal contact experiences for all ages.
+The Aquarium is open year-round and is Connecticut's largest non-casino attraction.
 Mystic Aquarium is one of the few in North America housing Beluga whales and other rare and remarkable sea creatures.

 Mystic Arts CenterMystic